servo/html5ever/README.md

   - You aren't interested in well-formed documents.
   - You need to get some info from your data even if it has errors (although not all errors are handled).
-  - You want to use fancy XML 1.1 features like character references.
+  - You want to use some advanced features like character references.

 ## When you shouldn't use it